 We would love to hear from you and have lots of ways in which you can get involved.

 Our first priority is to raise the money we need to complete our mission.
 Each statue will be different but each will probably cost at least £75,000.
 We are delighted to say that we have received £100,000 towards the cost of the statues from Welsh Government as part of its programme to commemorate the centenary of some women getting the vote.
-We have also received a number of significant contributions towards the Betty Campbell statue.
+We have also received a number of significant contributions towards each statue.
 But we need a lot more.
 Please donate what you can to help us to achieve our goal.
 Or help us to organise fund raising events.

 To donate: click here